anaismu/BME_repetitions/README.md

 ## To test this code, a sample of the Multisimo Corpus [https://multisimo.eu/datasets.html] (first 20 seconds of every conversation is provided)

  "input_example.csv"

- (an example of output is also provided: "output_example.csv)
+ (an example of output is also provided: "output_example".csv)

 ## Requirements:
 - Python 3.10.2